-Who?
-Topic Required actions The basics Facility operators should ensure they have read and understood The FA's guidance for 'For providers of indoor and outdoor football facilities, including clubs', available .
-Clubs/teams should ensure they are affiliated to their local County FA for the 2020/21 season ahead of any match play.
-Each club must only return to sport when they are ready and have the appropriate measures in place as developed by The FA and general Government guidance in relation to recreational sport.
-All clubs must identify a Covid-19 officer who will be responsible for developing a Covid-19 plan and risk assessment prior to the restart of any activity.
-The Covid-19 officer should continually monitor how compliance is being observed within the club.
-The FA has produced guidance on conducting a risk assessment, which includes a template for self-completion.
-It is available here .
-The Covid-19 officer should consider establishing a Covid-19 group to be responsible for producing and implementing the Covid-19 risk assessment and to oversee the safe return to play.
-Clubs should also check the insurance policies they have in relation to all football activities (e.g. personal accident and public liability), specifically any changes to insurance provider's advice and guidance on returning to competitive play, ensuring full compliance with its terms.
-CLUBS AND The Covid-19 officer at each club will be responsible for clearly communicating all relevant guidance to its players, coaches and volunteers.
-FACILITY PROVIDERS Please note: if you have teams that play in the men's National League System or the Women's Football Pyramid tiers 3 to 6, The FA has produced additional and specific guidance for these environments.
+Who? Торіс Required actions The basics Facility operators should ensure they have read and understood The FA's guidance for 'Providers of indoor and outdoor football facilities, including clubs', available here.
+Clubs/teams should ensure they are affiliated to their local County FA for the 2020/21 season ahead of any match play. • Each club must only return to sport when they are ready and have the appropriate measures in place as developed by The FA and general Government guidance in relation to recreational sport. • All clubs and facility providers must identify a Covid-19 officer who will be responsible for developing a Covid-19 plan and general risk assessment before re-starting any activity.
+The Covid-19 officer should continually monitor how compliance is being observed within the club or facility.
+A specific safeguarding risk assessment must also be produced.
+The FA has produced guidance on conducting a safeguarding risk assessment, which includes a template for self-completion.
+It is available here. • The Covid-19 officer should consider establishing a Covid-19 group to be responsible for producing and implementing the Covid-19 risk assessment and to oversee the safe return to play.
+Clubs and facility providers should also check the insurance policies they have in relation to all football activities (e.g. personal accident and public liability), specifically any changes to insurance provider's advice and guidance on returning to competitive play, ensuring full compliance with its terms.
+CLUBS AND FACILITY PROVIDERS • The Covid-19 officer at each club or facility provider will be responsible for clearly communicating all relevant guidance to its players, coaches and volunteers.
+Please note: if you have teams that play in the men's National League System (NLS) or the Women's Football Pyramid (WFP) tiers 3 to 6, The FA has produced additional and specific guidance for these environments.
 It is available here for NLS and here for WFP.
-Arrival at Clubs/facilities should consider further mitigations to ensure safe arrival at venues, including: venues In line with current Government guidance, all participants (players, coaches, club and match officials, volunteers, spectators etc.) should check for symptoms of Covid-19.
+Arrival at venues Clubs and facilities should consider further mitigations to ensure safe arrival at venues, including: In line with current Government guidance, all participants (players, coaches, club and match officials, volunteers, spectators etc.) should check for symptoms of Covid-19.
 If an individual is symptomatic and/or living in a household with a possible Covid-19 infection they should remain at home and follow Government guidance.
-In addition, any participants who have been asked to isolate by NHS Test and Trace because they are a contact of a known Covid-19 case, must not exercise outside their home or garden and must not exercise with others; Clear signage (e.g. for one way systems) to manage entry, parking arrangements, traffic flow and general movement around the venue which ensure social distancing can be maintained.
-Safety briefing In competitive football activities the Covid-19 officer of each club must ensure a safety briefing is provided before the commencement of any fixture.
-This briefing will remind both sets of players and officials about their responsibilities in complying with the Code of Behaviour set out in Appendix 1 to this guidance.
+In addition, any participants who have been asked to isolate by NHS Test and Trace because they are a contact of a known Covid-19 case, must not exercise outside their home or garden and must not exercise with others; Clear signage (e.g. for one-way systems) to manage entry, parking arrangements, traffic flow and general movement around the venue which ensure social distancing can be maintained.
+Safety briefing In competitive football activities, the Covid-19 officer of each club or facility provider must ensure a safety briefing is provided to all participants before the commencement of any fixture or game.
+This briefing will remind players and officials about their responsibilities in complying with the Code of Behaviour set out in Appendix 1 to this guidance.